Taxerap/edk2-vs2022/README.md

 Some of the EDK II Win32 base tools from `Rebuild` will be built as 32-bit, but this will not affect you building 64-bit targets at all.

+Edk2 uses 32-bit version of Visual C++ tools.
+If you want to use 64-bit tools, change the _vcvars.bat_ lines `243 - 263` in `BaseTools/set_vsprefix_envs.bat` to _vcvars64_.

+But keep in mind that you have to do so **after building BaseTools**.
+Some conversion between 64-bit and 32-bit addresses will prevent BaseTools from building.

 ## Licensing